nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 #### New in developer build 2:

+* A .NET version with a C# API is now available.
+* For Mac/iOS/tvOS we've added a native Swift API, which is more idiomatic than the automatic translation of the Objective-C API.
 * Nested JSON objects in documents are now represented by `CBLSubdocument` objects instead of the platform's regular dictionary / map type (e.g. NSDictionary.)

 ### What's Missing?